Since the accidental invention of the microwave oven in 1945, this gadget has become one of the most important appliances in modern kitchens.

 For the plate covers, it is always good when they are vented so as to allow a sizable amount of moisture to escape.

-With that said, I hope you chose your microwave cookware wisely next time you are shopping for kitchen utensils.
+With that said, I hope you choose your microwave cookware wisely next time you are shopping for kitchen utensils.